yxq321/MicroGPT/README_EN.md

 # Contacts

-Welcome to report any bug:
+Welcomed to report any bug:

 - Email: yxq321(at)gmail.com